marsiitr/VR-Flight-Simulator/README.md

 ## MECHANICAL ASPECT OF DESIGN:

-### Project Mechanical Design
+### PROJECT MECHANICAL DESIGN:
  ![Project Images](https://github.com/Nikhil-Choudhary/VR-Flight-Simulator/blob/master/Photos%20And%20Videos/photos/Project%20Mechanical%20design.jpeg)

- ### Plane Mesh Made From Wire
+ ### PLANE MESH MADE FROM WIRE:
  ![Project Images](https://github.com/Nikhil-Choudhary/VR-Flight-Simulator/blob/master/Photos%20And%20Videos/photos/plane.jpeg)

 Our mechanical parts consists of

-1. Joystick	-This device is used for controlling the aeroplane so that user experiences reality ( gives us a real experience ), with the help of this device we tried to make environment like that of aeroplane .
+ 1. *Joystick*	-This device is used for controlling the aeroplane so that user experiences reality ( gives us a real experience ), with the help of this device we tried to make environment like that of aeroplane .

-2. Throttle 	-This device is basically used for controling the speed of aeroplane.
+2. *Throttle* 	-This device is basically used for controling the speed of aeroplane.

 Both the devices are made from basic components such as ply , a man made springs , steel channels , ball bearings , and joining components

-## Electronic ASPECT OF DESIGN:
+## ELECTRONIC ASPECT OF DESIGN:

 Electronics Consist of use of

-1. Ultrasonic sensor	-for giving pitch to plane
+1. *Ultrasonic sensor*	-for giving pitch to plane

-2. Gyro sensor	-for detecting right-left motion of plane
+2. *Gyro sensor*	-for detecting right-left motion of plane

-3. Potentiometer	-for detecting throttle
+3. *Potentiometer*	-for detecting throttle

-4. Bump Sensor	-for detecting Rocket shooting
+4. *Bump Sensor*	-for detecting Rocket shooting

-5. Esp module	-for receiving data from sensors and sending it to unity
+5. *Esp module*	-for receiving data from sensors and sending it to unity

-## Working
+## WORKING:

-### while paying
+### WHILE PLAYING:
  ![Project Images](https://github.com/Nikhil-Choudhary/VR-Flight-Simulator/blob/master/Photos%20And%20Videos/photos/while%20playing.jpeg)

 * Taking input from 4 sensors(in form of nos.) and sending this input to unity software through esp module